frklan/cpp-playground/README.md

 Note that this project is using my [redeo](https://github.com/frklan/libredeo) lib, cmake file just assume it's available in the link path..

+#### ctimer/

+Second test with the native ncurses C++ wrapper, this time I'm a bit more carefull how I've strutured the classes.
+The goal is to migrate this into a new version of my [egg](https://github.com/frklan/egg) timer.

 ### sscanf/

 Testing '%m' fromatiing code that seems to not be in the official ISO standard and hence lacks in many libc implementations.